-Wisdom teeth are a frequent source of problems for many people.
-The biggest reason for problems is that there isn’t enough room for them to erupt into the arch normally.
-They may also want to come in sideways.
-This causes them to become impacted, which means that they are impeded from normal eruption.
+Wisdom teeth are a frequent source of problems for people.
+The reason is that there usually isn’t enough room for them to erupt into the arch normally.
+And sometimes, even when there is enough room, they become oriented horizontally.
+Either situation will cause them to become impacted, meaning that they are impeded from normal eruption.

 Also, when they do start to bother you, wisdom teeth can be a source of serious, even life-threatening infections that can swell to close off your breathing or can spread to your brain.
 Why take those chances when wisdom tooth removal at a young age is such a routine procedure?